jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 **Software Engineering** programs tend to have a lifespan of months to years to decades.
 They tend to be large, a bit ill-defined, dynamic, implemented by teams and require constant maintenance.

 **Computer Science** is about technology and mathematical rigor.
-It focuses upon precision, correctness and individual mastery.
+It focuses upon precision, correctness, and individual mastery.
 **Software Engineering** is about communication with others.
 It's a social science.
 It manages coordination, change and ambiguity.

 One needs some knowledge of **Computer Science** to practice **Software Engineering**.